mitchweaver/Discline/README.md

 > \<some feature\> isn't working right on Windows!

 The fact the client works at all cross-platform is surprising enough, but I'm working on it.
+If something breaks in windows, post a github issue and I will try and work it out.

 > My bug isn't listed here, how can I voice my problem?